Companies that use cash basis accounting record revenues when they receive cash and expenses when they pay cash.

 - For an introduction to the alternative accounting approach, see Accrual Accounting.

-- For more on the alternative to single entry systems, see Double Entry System.
+- For more on the alternative to single entry systems, see double-entry System.

 Cash Basis vs. Accrual Accounting